HXPPLEO/InterviewProjs/README.md

 # InterviewProjs

-This repo consist of the projects i was ask in the process of interview
+This repo consist of the testing projects i encountered in the process of interview.